Efficient excitation-transfer across fully connected networks via local-energy optimization: Analysis and Results

 In order to solve the optimization problem, we first initialise the local energies $\Vec{h}_0$ setting them all equal to zero, i.e., $\Vec{h} \equiv \Vec{h}_0 = (0,\ldots, 0)$.
 By so doing, we obtain the final population transferred to the sink $r^{T}_s(\Vec{h}_0)$.
 We then perform the optimization over the local energies in the way described in \Cref{sec:Methods} for the three different dephasing conditions, and obtain $r^{T}_s(\Vec{h}^{\Vec{\gamma}}_{\text{opt}})$, with $\Vec{\gamma}=\Vec{\gamma}_{\text{ref}}, \Vec{0}, \Vec{1}$.

 The improvement achieved by optimizing over $\Vec{h}$ can be deduced from the data shown in Table \ref{tab:0vsOpt}, whereas the sink population dynamics is shown in \Cref{Figure:pop_dynamics}.
+The corresponding optimal Hamiltonians can be found in Appendix \ref{appendix0}.
 We observe marginal improvement of the population transfer when we take $\Vec{\gamma } = \Vec{\gamma}_{\text{ref}}$, a slight improvement for uniform dephasing rates ( $\Vec{\gamma} = \Vec{1}$) and a larger improvement in absence dephasing, ( $\Vec{\gamma} = \Vec{0}$).
 In all cases, we are able to achieve high population transfer.

 We then explore larger uniform dephasing rates by considering $\gamma_n = \gamma$, where $\gamma$ varies in the range $[0,20]$.
 As shown in \Cref{Figure:SinkPop_vs_deph}, the optimization allows us to effectively transfer population in a large interval of the chosen range; noticeably, the smaller is the dephasing rate, the larger is the improvement compared to the non-optimized scenario.
 Moreover, numerical investigations show that, even setting all the local energies to zero, the system achieves high population transfer while we increase the value of the dephasing rates.
 One can also observe that there is an intermediate range of $\gamma$ where the population transfer is high even without optimization.
 In this range, the optimization of local energies is superfluous to observe high transfer; the process is mostly guided by dephasing, as in the case where $\Vec{\gamma} = \Vec{\gamma}_{\text{ref}}$.
 However, when the dephasing rate becomes too large, it turns out to be detrimental to the transfer; we indeed observe a decrease in the final sink population, both in the optimized and in the non-optimized case.
 This occurrence can be ultimately justified in terms of the quantum Zeno effect~\cite{Misra:1977,Peres:1980,Facchi:2002}: extreme dephasing conditions tend to freeze the system dynamics~\cite{Rebentrost:2009}.